statamic/docs/content/collections/docs/fields.md

 All fields share the following settings regardless of type:

-- **Display** – The field's label shown throughout the control panel
+- **Display** – The field's label shown throughout the Control Panel
 - **Handle** – The field's variable name used in templates
 - **Instructions** – Help text shown to your authors
-- **Listable** – Whether to show the field as a column in the control panel's entry list
+- **Listable** – Whether to show the field as a column in the Control Panel's listing table
+- **Sortable** – Whether the field should be sortable in the Control Panel's listing table
 - **Visibility** – Allows you to control [field visibility](#field-visibility) on publish forms
 - **Always Save** – Allows you to override [field data flow](#field-data-flow) on save
 - **Localizable** – Whether the field can be translated in [other sites](#localization)